larsphilipp/AdvNum19_DataServer/README.md

 ### Quandl API ###

-Withing the `EODQuandl.py` file we first import all relevant data from the `DatabaseConnection.py` file.
-Further we import the `quandl` package.
+Within the `EODQuandl.py` file we first import all relevant data from the `DatabaseConnection.py` file.
+Further, we import the `quandl` package.
 ```python
 from    DatabaseConnection import *
 import  quandl
 ```

-To import all the information stored in `DatabaseConnection.py`, we call:
+To initiate the database connection class from `DatabaseConnection.py`, we call:
 ```python
 db = DBConn()
 ```

 Then we have to provide the Quandl API Key, which is linked to the account we registered with.
-As the API key is stored in the `Authentications` table we call this entry:
+As the API key is stored in the `Authentications` table we call this entry to get the required information from the `DBConn` class:
 ```python
 quandl.ApiConfig.api_key = db.apiKeyObject
 ```

-We are now able to download the data from the Quandl database `EOD` with the following for loop, which executes the below line for each ticker in the `Underlyings` table.
-This command inserts the output of the price download directly into the database.
+We are now able to download the data from the Quandl database `EOD` with the following `for` loop, which loops over each ticker in the `Underlyings` table.
+The command below inserts the output of the price download directly into the database using the `._insertQuandlPrices` function from the `DBConn` class.
 As a last step, we close the connection to the database.

 ```python
 for ticker in db.tickerObject:
     db._insertQuandlPrices(ticker["Ticker"], quandl.get(db._getDataType("Quandl") + "/" + ticker["Ticker"], rows = 1))